Donate

 • Frame and running gear (Volunteer & Contracted)

 • Removal of drivers, main axle boxes, and spring rigging for inspection and repair which is ongoing with a contract shop.
+Spring rigging has started to be reassembled on the locomotive.

 • Removal of driver wheel tires, repairing and turning of driver centers, delivery of new tires, installation of the new tires, and repainting of the drivers in preparation for re-install